Periodic familial paralysis

 - succinylcholine;

-Monitoring of the EKG for signs of hyper- or hypokalemia.
+Monitoring of the EKG for signs of hyper- or hypokalemia, monitoring of the K blood levels.

-1) in case of hypokalemic form: avoid intake of glucose and beta-adrenergic agents, and provide perioperative supplements of K ; low risk of malignant hyperthermia or hypermetabolic crisis.
+1) in hypokalemic form: [K+] target: 4 mmol/l; avoid glucose intake and beta-adrenergic agents, and provide K supplements perioperatively; low risk of malignant hyperthermia or hypermetabolic crisis.
+In the event of delivery or caesarean section, misoprostol is the uterotonic of choice.

 2) in case of hyper- or normokalemic form: avoid prolonged fasting (infusion of a glucose-containing electrolytic solution should be started at the same time as preoperative fasting) and K supplements; preoperative (diuretic) K depletion can be useful.
 Diuretics should not be stopped in the preoperative period.
 Check plasma K level: the patient's 'paralysing' threshold is often within the normal limits.